QuentinPerez/42-toolkit/srcs/libc/array/README.md

-42-toolkit	C Array
+Array
 ==========

 ## Function

 	- init(t_array *v_this, uint (*uf_realloc)(uint size), void (*uf_delete)(void *ptr))
-	  /* This function init structure t_array */
+	  /* This function initialize t_array */

 	- clear(t_array *v_this)
 	  /* This function remove all elements */

 	- empty(const t_array *v_this)
-	  /* This function return if array is empty */
+	  /* This function return true if array is empty */

 	- size(const t_array *v_this)
 	  /* This function return size of array */